 Title I Supplemental Methodology Requirement

-We love our acronyms in the federal world, and when dealing with Title I, you will often hear the term SNS mentioned.
-SNS stands for “Supplement Not Supplant,” and prior to the start of school there is a test.
-It’s called the “Supplemental Funds Test,” and is for LEAs that receive Title I, Part A federal funds.
+Whether you are on a July 1 or Sept 1 budget start date, planning for Title I funds must be part of the process.
+When dealing with Title I, you will often hear the term SNS mentioned.
+SNS stands for “Supplement Not Supplant,” and prior to the adoption of the LEA budget, there is a test.
+It’s called the “Supplemental Funds Test” and is for LEAs that receive Title I-Part A federal funds.
 If you need tutoring for this test, today’s article is for you!
-Many small charters are exempt, but this must be documented in writing.
+Many small charters are exempt because they have single campus grade spans, but this exemption must be documented in writing.
 Keep reading and you will know what to do to get ready for this important Title I requirement!

 What is Supplement Not Supplant (SNS)?